gonsie/gonsie.github.io/_posts/2016-02-17-theory-of-writing.md

 ---
-title: Theory of Writing
+title: My Theory of Writing
-category: notes
-layout: default
+layout: post
 ---

-# My Theory on Writing

 The base of my theory is this: content editing is a completely different process from layout design.
 Each of these processes is further complicated by real-time collaborations and the necessity for version control.